PDF at small $x$ in the non-perturbative region: Parton fusion

 Next, we note that the first term in (\ref{ff17}) is non-negative under condition (\ref{ff16}), while the second term is always negative.
 So, in general the condition $N_n \ge 0$ imposes a stronger constraint on the maximum allowed $\widetilde{N}_{n}$ and the corresponding $n$.
 For small $v$, however, the difference between the two constraints should not be significant since $\Delta\N = O(v^2)$.
 In essence, the condition $N_n \ge 0$ establishes a constraint type relationship between the maximum allowable $n$ and the model parameters $w$ and~$v$.
 In the next section, we discuss the possibility of resolving this constraint and its consequences.

 Here we recall that the model initially allows for a situation where the development of the cascades becomes impossible.
 This occurs when the number of evolutionary steps reaches the value ${\bar n}$, determined by the condition $P/2^{\bar n} = \mu$, after which the splitting of the partons effectively stops.
 If the corresponding $\widetilde{N}_{\bar n}$ leads to a positive $N_{\bar n}$, then evolution end in this way.
-But if the condition $N_n\ge 0$ is violated before reaching the $n$ value of $\bar n$, then there must be some other mechanism for interrupting the evolution of the partons, or the evolution regime must change to one that is not covered by our model.
+But if the condition $N_n\ge 0$ is violated before reaching $\bar n$, then there must be some other mechanism for interrupting the evolution, or the evolution regime must change to one that is not covered by our model.